 Implementation of the General Data Protection Regulation (GDPR), which will apply from 25 May 2018, will encourage EU organisations to draw up a code(s) of conduct so that they can contribute to the proper application of the GDPR in specific sectors and can demonstrate compliance with the GDPR.
 A code(s) may be prepared by associations or representative bodies for the approval, registration, and publication by a supervisory authority.

-On 7 June 2017, in Brussels, there was a forum meeting to present the governance concept and a timeline for a BBMRI-ERIC Health & Life Sciences GDPR Code of Conduct, to discuss the needs of patients and Member States, and the perspectives of third countries/international organisations, and to outline the code’s topics and working groups.
+On 7 June 2017, in Brussels, BBMRI-ERIC organized a forum to present the governance concept and a timeline for a BBMRI-ERIC Code of Conduct for Health Research, to discuss the needs of patients and Member States, and the perspectives of third countries/international organisations, and to outline the code’s topics and working groups.
 More information is available at: http://iscintelligence.com/event.php?id=319.
 While the previous meetings were aimed at discussing the priority issues that need to be addressed by the code and agreeing on its development timeline, a subsequent meeting in Brussels on 26-27 July 2017 brought together the core drafting group to prepare the text of the code.
 In autumn 2017, this text will be discussed with reference groups and consulted on with the Code of Conduct forum members.

 BBMRI-ERIC (http://bbmri-eric.eu/) is a pan-European research infrastructure which provides access to quality-controlled human biological samples, such as blood, tissues, cells or DNA, and associated clinical and research data.
 It aims to establish, operate and develop a pan-European distributed research infrastructure of biobanks and biomolecular resources to facilitate the access to resources as well as facilities and to support high-quality biomolecular and medical research.
 BBMRI-ERIC comprises 19 member states and one international organisation, making it one of the largest research infrastructures for health research in Europe.